emmagh8/Assets/README.md

 <h1 align="center">SOC Analyst Resources</h1>

-<h4 align="center">A curated list of resources I'm using on my journey to become a Security Analyst — built while completing the TryHackMe SOC Level 1 path.</h4>
+<h4 align="center">A curated list of resources I'm using on my journey to become a Security Analyst, built while completing the TryHackMe SOC Level 1 path.</h4>

 ## Table of Contents